591291-hvl/dpsharkBot/readme.txt

 Todo:
 Move everything to slash commands :(
 Database with list of response
+-Add reaction emoji so emoji id is not fucked
 -Add general purpose use, non weed response
 -Structure database for general purpose
 -Check if user is mod for add/remove